-Here is a chapter-by-chapter look inside the new fourth edition of The Backyard Astronomer’s Guide, with previews of selected pages (several per chapter) in small slide shows.
-The book will be published in September 2021.
+Here is a chapter-by-chapter look inside the new Fourth Edition of The Backyard Astronomer’s Guide, with previews of selected pages (several per chapter) in small slide shows.
+The book is available through all major sales outlets.

 Part 1: Getting Started

 Part 1 introduces the sky as you can see it with just unaided eyes and binoculars, following our advice that those new to the hobby start simple.
 Get to know the sky first before buying a telescope.
 There’s lots to see and explore simply and easily.